cstryker/codestream-server/README.md

    willing to run docker, the instructions below will show you how to install a MongoDB docker container.

 1. RabbitMQ 3.7.x with the delayed message exchange plugin.
-You will need to create a codestream user with access.
-[Details here](api_server/docs/rabbitmq.md).
+You'll also need to create a codestream user with access.
+[Notes here](api_server/docs/rabbitmq.md).

 ### Installation